 - 43% smaller file sizes compared to PNG format(study by KeyCDN).
 This helps websites load faster while using less bandwidth.

 - Supports transparent backgrounds (just like a PNG file).

 - Retains image quality (it’s lossless) or can be reduced (lossy).

 - Older web browsers don’t currently support the format.
 On the plus side, those who still use older browsers will just see non-WebP versions of the images.

-- WebP images are harder to edit since most image editing programs don’t support WebP natively (yet).
+- WebP images are harder to edit since most editing programs don’t support the WebP image format natively (yet).

 If you’re concerned because you’ve never heard of the WebP format before, there’s no need to be worried about security.
 The format is perfectly safe to use, and many websites already use this format.